Here’s a look at top copper production by country in 2017, as reported by the US Geological Survey. Chile took the top spot again by a long shot.

 Mine production: 850,000 MT

 Copper production in the Congo increased slightly from 846,000 MT in 2016 to 850,000 MT in 2017.
-The Katanga mine, which is operated by Glencore (LSE:GLEN), was one of the Congo’s major copper producers.
+The Katanga mine, which is operated by Glencore (LSE:GLEN), is one of the Congo’s major copper producers.
 It suspended its copper production in 2015 due to low copper prices, but resumed production in December 2017.

 Mine production: 755,000 MT

-Zambia’s copper production declined a little in 2017, with most citing lower production at the Konkola copper mine, a subsidiary of Vedanta Resources (LSE:VED).
+Zambia’s copper production declined a little in 2017, with most citing lower production at the Konkola copper mine, owned by a subsidiary of Vedanta Resources (LSE:VED).
 The cause for the fall in production at Konkola is thought to be lower-grade ores.

 The government had hoped that copper production would reach 850,000 tonnes last year due to “expansion at existing mines and ongoing greenfield projects,” according to Reuters.
 However, power supply and infrastructure were barriers to reaching that goal.
 Power supply in particular has become a hot topic since electricity prices in Zambia are set to soar once planned energy subsidies are removed.